 In the 1990s, Mugabe initiated a forced redistribution of the land.
 Some white farmers and their families were killed, and this was used by Western imperialism to trumpet its outrage at this violation of the holy of holies: respect for private property rights.
 However, since this redistribution was carried out from above, by a corrupt capitalist government, it did not resolve anything.
 In fact, it made matters worse:

 So the large farms either passed into the hands of political cronies who had no experience and little interest in actually farming or was broken up into small, inefficient farms that could not get financing anyway.
 The result was that agricultural production collapsed in Zimbabwe, previously known as the breadbasket of southern Africa.
 This was inevitable under a capitalist regime.
-A socialist policy would have been to nationalize the large farms and plan agricultural production under the direct control and management of the agricultural workers themselves.
+A socialist policy would have been to nationalize the large farms and plan agricultural production under the direct control and management of the agricultural workers – and the wider working class – themselves.
 This would have had to have been coordinated with industrial production and foreign trade.

 Western imperialism cried bloody murder about the land confiscation.
 But they denied any responsibility for the settler-colonial land ownership problem in the first place.
 As Clare Short of the British Labour government put it, “we do not accept that Britain has a special responsibility to meet the costs of land purchase in Zimbabwe.”
 The US government put Zimbabwe on a credit ban.